Lord Nassau Powlett: Early life

+His maternal grandparents were Charles Paulet, 1st Duke of Bolton, and Lady Mary Scrope (a daughter of the 1st Earl of Sunderland).
+His mother was the natural daughter of James Scott, 1st Duke of Monmouth (illegitimate son of Charles II of England and his mistress Lucy Walter), by his mistress Eleanor Needham.

+Career

 He joined the army and was a cornet in the 12th Dragoons in 1715, captain in the 6th Dragoon Guards in 1718 and in the Royal Horse Guards in 1721.
+Powlett served as mayor of Lymington in 1723 and 1730.

 He was returned as Member of Parliament for Hampshire in a by-election on 22 June 1720 and held the seat until the 1727 general election.
 In 1725, he became one of the founder knights of the Order of the Bath.
 He was returned as MP for Lymington in 1727 and held the seat until 1734 when he did not stand again.
 He regained his seat at Lymington in the 1741 general election but died soon after on 24 August.